SioKCronin/website/content/vision.md

 From my perspective, this is the core purpose of software engineering.
 Scan society.
 Find the fundamental wounds.
-Build human-computer systems to gather data, intercept work/experience flows, propose new actions based on batch and streaming data analysis, and iterate until the "water" runs clean.
-Machine learning is a critical part of the vision I hold, but for most ventures I'd say that is not the bottleneck.
-Scalable infrastructure, strong data engineering, and empowered developer culture are typically the forces I'm tracking.
+Build human-computer systems to gather data, intercept information flows, propose new actions based on batch and streaming data analysis, and iterate until the "water" runs clean.
+Machine learning is a critical component of the vision I hold, but for most ventures I'd say that is not the bottleneck.
+Scalable infrastructure, strong data engineering, and empowered developer culture are typically the priorities.
 I also hold information as the first class citizen in my imagination, with all other aspects of the system serving it.

 * Gathering data